savyasachi-sa/let-it-gogh/README.md

 There are two main directories -
  * *neural-style-transfer* - holds the code for the implementation of "A Neural Algorithm of Artistic Style" by Gatys
- * *cycleGan* - holds the code for implementation of style transfer using cycle GANs
+ * *cycleGan* - holds the code for implementation of style transfer using cycleGANs as introduced in the paper titled "Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks"

 ### neural-style-transfer: